abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 ````

 * `confirmMessage` option is used to ask a confirmation question before executing the `action`.
-* Used `acme.bookStore.book.delete` javascript proxy function to perform an AJAX request to delete a book.
+* `acme.bookStore.book.delete()` method makes an AJAX request to JavaScript proxy function to delete a book.
-* `abp.notify.info` is used to show a toastr notification just after the deletion.
+* `abp.notify.info()` shows a notification after the delete operation.

 The final `index.js` content is shown below: